SEO Interview Questions: What to Ask Candidates

 This willingness to educate the stakeholder instead of simply dismissing their concerns points to a candidate with the right personality for what can often be a pressurised role.

-These aren’t the only questions you should ask, of course, but they do provide a more rounded assessment of a candidate’s personality, attitude, and approach to SEO.
+These aren’t the only questions to ask an SEO candidate you should ask, of course, but they do provide a more rounded assessment of a candidate’s personality, attitude, and approach to SEO.

 Yet, while the above line of questioning doesn’t get too hung up on technique and terminology, Dimitris says that it’s still important to measure an individual’s technical SEO skills.